vTrial/BloonStar/README.md

 ## Contributing Guidelines

-If you would like to contribute, check out the list of tasks on our [Trello board](https://trello.com/b/vehRNHP6/datachipper).
+If you would like to contribute, check out the list of tasks on our [Trello board](https://trello.com/b/vehRNHP6/bloonstar).
 Feel free to pick up a task and start contributing to the project!

-Thank you for your interest in DataChipper!
+Thank you for your interest in Bloonstar!
 We welcome your contributions to make the Battles 2 stats website even better.